 Strategies for solving abbreviations:

 - For Spanish abbreviations, Cosnautas is THE place to go.
-Access to Siglas médicas en español is free of charge.
+Access to Siglas médicas en español is free of charge; you simply have to register.
 The latest version, released just a few days ago, contains 30,000 entries and 90,000 meanings.

 - When you discover what the abbreviation stands for in your source language, find the equivalent in English (or your target language).
 Try entering the meaning in Google, together with the word abbreviation.

-If you can’t find the target abbreviation, don’t worry.
+Don’t worry if you can’t find the target abbreviation.
 Gloss the meaning rather than inventing an abbreviation yourself.

 - Look for other clues.
 Is the abbreviation in the blood results’ section?
 Is it a procedure?
 Is it written out in full later on in the report?